stevenlriv/homebase-platform/README.md

       - "Calendly Like" Native Tour Scheduling for Tenants
          - They need to create an account before doing a tour
          - They need to pass background check before getting accepted to do tours
+         - Have a link that expires in 24 hours where they can see the checking information

  5) PandaDocs API and Renting Infracstructure [WEEK 10-16]
     - PandaDocs API Integration with Platform {https://www.pandadoc.com/api/esignature-api/}